angeliquecd02/angeliquecd02.github.io/_pages/about.md

 I graduated from Stanford University in 2025 with a coterminal M.S. in Computer Science, with a concentration in Theoretical Computer Science.
 Prior to that, I earned my B.S. from Stanford in Symbolic Systems, with a concentration in Natural Language, along with a minor in Modern Languages (French and Spanish).

-Currently I am in the tech industry world, where I am thrilled to soon be starting as a Software Engineer at Abridge.
+Currently I am in the tech industry world, where I am thrilled to soon be starting as a Software Engineer at [Abridge](https://www.abridge.com/).

-My research focuses on the intersection of computational linguistics and sociophonetics, with a particular interest in how automatic speech recognition models encode fine-grained phonetic variation.
-I am interested in probing neural speech representations to understand how dialectal and social factors are captured, and in connecting these model-based findings to human perceptual patterns.
-More broadly, I aim to leverage computational tools to study language variation and human linguistic perception in diverse speech communities.
+I am interested in how linguistic meaning is represented in minds and machines.
+My research lies at the intersection of computational linguistics, sociophonetics, and psycholinguistics.
+I use modeling and computational approaches to understand how both humans and language models wrestle with meaning, with a focus on the emergence of social meaning.
+Currently, I am working to understand how and to what extent speech encoders represent socially salient phonetic features.

 If any of that sounds interesting to you please feel free to reach out!
 I can be reached at angelcd at alumni dot stanford dot edu